igotnowifi-official/CS777Project_NFL/README.md

-# CS777Project_NFL
-Looking at the first 9 weeks of the 2022 NFL Playoff Season

 *** Disclaimer ***

 I don't watch nor follow NFL or american football, so if there are any mistakes in the implementation, it was due to ignorance to the topic.